 Participants must perform two contrasting selections from a conservatory repertoire list.
 Participants who wish to be considered for nomination for the Ontario Provincial Competition (www.omfa.ca) should register in a recital class in the level they wish to be considered for.
 If a participant wishes to be considered for provincials but does not wish to enter a recital class, they should explicitly make their desired level known to the festival coordinator by email at the time of registration.

-A microphone will be provided.
-The participant will be required to handle the microphone themselves.
+For non-microphone classes, the vocalist will sing acoustically.
+For microphone classes, a hand-held microphone will be provided and microphone technique will factor into the adjudication.
+Self-accompanied and singer-songwriter class participants may choose to use or not use the microphone, and microphone technique will not factor into the adjudication.
+Participants will be required to handle the microphone themselves.
 Parents are not permitted to assist in the manipulation of the microphone.
 If the participant needs assistance, they can ask their accompanist.

 CLASS SIZE & AGE DELINEATION BY ENROLMENT

 No class will exceed eight participants.
 In situations where there are more than eight participants registered for a class, classes will be separated according to their further age group and then sorted randomly into classes of eight or fewer participants.

 Each ensemble should register once per selection they wish to perform.
 At the time of registering, each participant’s name will need to be entered and the ensemble’s average age declared.
 Ensembles must register in the ensemble class that reflects the ensemble’s average age.